python-trio/trio/README.rst

      it's fine for sequential code where the second exception actually does arise from the path handling the first, but not so clear when aggregating from multiple parallel contexts...

-   - I use .join() when I want .wait().
-So split these up.

-     async with supervisor() as s:
-         await start_foo(s.spawn, ...)
-         await start_bar(s.spawn, ...)
-         async for task in s:
-             ...

-     - if we leave the block, it cancels all remaining tasks, waits for them to finish, and re-raises any exceptions.
-So this takes care of parent-can't-die-before-child, and also guarantees they all get reaped.

-     but the thing coming out of the for loop is still the task object, easy to not check it for errors.

-     *how do we make sure errors go somewhere?*

-     Task.unwrap(); if this isn't called then re-raise at the end?

-     send ChildExitCancelled to nominated supervisor when the child exits, unless they've set up a queue to receive it instead and trust that if they did that then they'll handle it properly?
-     ParentExitCancelled
-     it would help if there were better ways to aggregate errors...

-     cancellation by itself is an inadequate way to propagate exceptions because if a task exits while the cancellation is pending then the cancellation just goes away

-     a downside to the current blow-up-the-world fallback is that if you *do* want a guarantee that the world won't blow up it's hard to implement that.

-     use cases:

-       jongleur: supervise a large collection of tasks that come and go, propagate any exceptions, support drain and killall

-       two-way proxy: spawn two children, wait for them both to finish, propagate errors both directions

-       concurrent IO: start a bunch of request.get() calls, gather the results as they come in

-     strawman:

-       - parents cannot die before children. if they try, then children get cancelled and the parent waits on them.
-       - by default:
-         - if a child dies with an exception, raise an exception in the parent
-         - if a child exits normally, that's fine, don't hassle the parent
-       - if parent opts in to notifications:
-         - they just get told about child exit (regardless of state)

-            with child_monitor() as m:
-               async for task in m:
-                   ...

-            any task that doesn't get pulled out counts as unreaped?
-            (should be batched, probably just use an UnboundedQueue, and when the monitor __exit__'s pull out anything remaining in the queue. and nice, the child_monitor pun works with the other *_monitor context managers) ...maybe the queue stops iteration when there are no more children? need some extension to UnboundedQueue for that.
-            (what's up with task_done() and all that anyway -- can't we close() and then join()?)
-        - when spawning, can specify a parent; default is current task

-     in this setup, this code is actually correct...

-       tasks = [await _core.spawn(fn) for fn in fns] for task in tasks:
-           await task.wait()

-     if one of them crashes, then the current task.wait() will get cancelled

-     hmm, but this is not a normal cancel -- it should propagate!
-     (and as noted above, if not delivered that should be noted) maybe distinguish between cancel and inject exceptions?
-     AsyncError vs Cancelled?

-     maybe tasks are the wrong scope for this though.
-Maybe it should be a, well... "scope" first-class concept, so

-       with move_on_after(10):
-           await spawn(...)

-     automatically waits on the child *when exiting the move_on_after*?

-     ...should cancelling the scope automatically cancel the tasks inside it? when the timeout fires should the child tasks get timeout exceptions?
-       (if so then scope.raised becomes ambiguous)

-       current_scope()
-       spawn is a method on scope
-       every task introduces an implicit scope
-       scope.effective_deadline()

-     scope tree
-       only operations that create scopes are task spawn and context managers
-       and these are also the only operations that associate a scope to a task
-       the scope created by spawning a new task can have any arbitrary open scope as its parent, but context manager scopes can only be parented by the current top of the current task's scope stack

-       so this means that the task tree is a strict coarsening of the scope tree

-     a scope has:
-     - deadline
-     - exactly 1 parent scope (if self is living, parent must be living)
-     - 0 or more child task scopes (all living)
-     - 0 or 1 child within-task scopes (all living)

-     state: live, dead, raised
-       I guess "can recover and retry" is dead + raised + parent live?

-     ...do we cancel the children if we reach the end of the scope, or just wait on them? maybe have to cancel...

-     operations:
-     - cancel
-     - adjust timeout
-     - spawn new task
-     - push new within-task scope
-     - get effective timeout

-     control-C is similar to cancelling the root scope? (except it propagates out of run())
-       I guess we do kind of want cancels to propagate sometimes -- if an await_in_trio_thread gets cancelled we should tell the caller. and if the main task gets cancelled we should tell the caller.

-       maybe the intuition is that it propagates out of the task, and gets swallowed by the context manager? ...well, this doesn't make much sense, because the distinction here is between cancel directed at the task scope versus cancel in one of the higher scopes, and the distinction above is about if there's someone outside the trio system telling them what happened.

-       I guess it's the job of the code receiving the task completion notification to decide whether it thinks a cancelled exception is worth passing on.

-     I'm not 100% clear on how to handle multiple cancels, or parent cancellation...

-     "injected error":
-       - control-C, fine
-       - when a child task crashes and the parent is not monitoring this is like a cancellation in terms of its delivery semantics, except...

-         - if there is, say, a cancellation + two crashed tasks pending, what do we do?

-         for merging task crashes, I guess something like a ChildrenCrashedError that has *both* a list of all the exceptions + a __context__ chain linking them together so they all get printed? (or would it be __cause__ for the first and then __context__ after?)
-         and an original_context for what the context would have been if not for this mess? hmm.
-I guess there isn't one, actually -- from a quick check, when you throw an exception into a sleeping coroutine, it *doesn't* get annotated with the coroutines exc_info context.
-I can't see any way to get the coroutine's exc_info either.

-         for cancellation + crash, I guess we can apply the cancellation, and then the crash will stick around to appear during the scope cleanup?

-     who parents call_soon(spawn=True) tasks? a few plausible options... dedicated system init task; the task specified when calling current_call_soon_thread_and_signal_safe; ...
-       (might want to split into current_{call,spawn}_soon_... if gaining arguments that are only relevant to spawn=True version)

    - service registry? add a daemonic-ish task, maybe with a way to request a reference to it?